-Note that the final V4.0 LTFC map generated by the expert process described by Andison (2019) differs from Figure 4 in two ways.
-First, the Dry Mixedwood NSR area LTFC as 45 years in the final report instead of 60, and the Peace River Parkland NSR LTFC was 20 years instead of 30.
-These difference will mean some minor changes to the results, but not the concludions, and only for the very small Peace area of the FMA (see ahead for details).
+Note that the final LTFC map generated by the expert process described by Andison (2019) differs from Figure 4 in two ways.
+First, the Dry Mixedwood NSR area LTFC was 45 years in the final report instead of 60, and the Peace River Parkland NSR area LTFC was 20 years instead of 30.
+Neither infliences the results of this study to any significant degree.